 Some highlighted complaints from apps that were found to be running DrainerBot are:

 - Drains battery from 100% to 5% in an hour

 - Used 5GB of data in two weeks

 Marketers might notice that they have lots of views and clicks on their video ads, most likely from YouTube.
 However, they will also notice that there are very little conversions as part of this boost in views.
 Cost per impression is a typical method for video ads to pay out, with video ads not just found on YouTube but embedded on other websites too.

 This ‘impression fraud’ is a growing form of digital ad fraud, using malware, although it’s not a new practice, with the most famous example being Methbot.

 Who created DrainerBot?

 Whoever created the code that is used to insert DrainerBot into thousands of apps is still not known to the general public.
-Although the software development kit was designed and distributed by TapCore, the company vehmentley denied any involvment with the DrainerBot program.
+Although the software development kit was designed and distributed by TapCore, the company strongly denied any involvement with the DrainerBot ad fraud scheme.